robo-barbie/chat_program/README.md

 - Changed `chat_message()` function so that when adding a new chat message to the channel list for display, it passes a dictionary with separate entries for `name`, `message`, `icon`, `name_color`, `include_name` and `include_icon`, instead of a single string of "Name: message"
 - Adjusted `chat_messages_view` screen code to accommodate for the above change, so that it's now possible to style the name and message differently much easier
 - Changed behavior of the choice button in screens.rpy and `chat_message()` function so that user can control whether choosing a choice would automatically send the choice button caption as chat message from MC or not by passing `(auto_send=False)` to the choice as argument
+- Added examples on how to swap between ADV mode and chatroom mode.
+Edited choice screen in screens.rpy so it can take menu argument `chat_menu` to determine which mode of choices to use, which can be styled differently